-Have you heard that the Ministry of Transport is making child car seat usage mandatory in Malaysia by law in 2020?
-If you don’t own a child car seat yet, it’s time to start looking into one!
+Have you heard that the Ministry of Transport is making child safety seats mandatory in Malaysia by law in 2020?
+If you don’t own a child restraint system yet, it’s time to start looking into one!

-Here’s why car seats are critically important for your child’s safety:
+Here’s why child safety seats are critically important for your little one:

 1. Seat belts are not designed for children